YILIN1031/TheMissingSemester/git/learn_git_branching.md

 ### rebase

 Changing the base from one commit to another one for the current branch.
-> You can get the best of both worlds: rebase local changes before pushing to clean up your work, but never rebase anything that you’ve pushed somewhere.
+> Rebase local changes before pushing to clean up your work, but never rebase anything that you’ve pushed somewhere.

 ### About HEAD
 HEAD is the symbolic name for the currently checked out commit.
 And HEAD always points to the most recent commit which is reflected in the working tree.